XITRIX/Moonlight-Switch/README.md

 USB keyboard working as well.

 ## Gamepad
-By default Switch gamepad configured as X360 gamepad (A/B and X/Y swapped).
+By default, Switch gamepad configured as X360 gamepad (A/B and X/Y swapped).
 Key mapping available in application settings.

 Up to 5 gamepads (includes handheld mode) supported.
 Half of joycons are also supported.

+## SixAxis
+You should configure your Sunshine server to recognise controller as DS4 one to be able to use Gyro and Accelerometer.
+Only works for player 1 controller.

 ## Ingame overlay
 To open overlay, press - and + key simultaneously by default or Hold ESC on keyboard.

 Key combination and holding time are configurable in settings.

+## NSP forwarder
+App supports NSP forwarders to start stream immediately with predefined configuration.
+Add app you want to launch in Favorites list first.

+You'll need to add thees arguments to the forwarder:
+- `--host` - Mac address of your PC (you could find it in /switch/Moonlight-Switch/settings.json)
+- `--appid` - ID of the app to launch
+- `--appname` - The name of the app without any spacings

+example:
+`--host=a2:34:de:ad:12:3b --appid=1233211234 --appname=Steam`

 # Localization
 - English (100%)